nixsolutions/blockchain-poc-backend/README.md

 ```
 The back / services / folder contains methods that interact with the network using the Node.js SDK.

-For a complete understanding of the role of this application in the Child Medical Record project, refer to the "LINK" article.
+For a complete understanding of the role of this application in the Child Medical Record project, refer to the [article](https://www.google.com).